learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

   choosing to click the `Create New` button in your Learn IDE and choosing `File`, or by using your terminal and the command `touch`, followed by the name of the file.
 Go ahead and create our first file, `index.html`, all lowercase, which will be our homepage on the website.
-Now let's create the rest of our web pages:
+Now, let's create the rest of our web pages:

 ```